 - 9. Rental trends in the PMA, including average occupancy (tenure) trends for the last 5 years and projection for next 2 years. - 10.
-Impact of foreclosed, abandoned and vacant, single and multifamily homes, and commercial properties in the PMA. - 11.
-Comment on any other DCA funded, proposed, and under construction projects located outside of the primary area but located within a reasonable distance from the proposed project.
+Impact of foreclosed, abandoned and vacant, single and multifamily homes, and commercial properties in the PMA.

+outside of the primary area but located within a reasonable distance from the proposed project.